gouranshb2002/monocular_slam_project/README.md

 This project is based on **ORB-SLAM3** developed by Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, José M. M. Montiel, Juan D. Tardos.

-**ORB-SLAM:**ORB-SLAM3 is a state-of-the-art, open-source library for Simultaneous Localization and Mapping (SLAM).
+**ORB-SLAM:** It is a state-of-the-art, open-source library for Simultaneous Localization and Mapping (SLAM).
 It is the first system capable of performing Visual, Visual-Inertial, and Multi-Map SLAM with a single library.

 Key Features relevant to this project include: